Mega-Gorilla/AITuber_Mirai_Chan_v1.0/README.md

 1. Check the box for "Enable WebSocket Server."
 1. Under Server Settings, input a custom port number in the "Server Port" field (e.g., 4455).
 1. Check the box for "Enable Authentication."
-1. Set a custom server password.
+1. Set server password.
+1. Open main.py and replace "OBS_key = "R59emfpeavscjYy7" with your configured password.

 ### OBS Subtitles Setting

-Add two "Text" sources to your OBS sources.
-Name each of the two sources "subs" and "subs1" respectively.
+Add two "Text" sources to the OBS source (the source name can be arbitrary).
+Name them "subs" and "subs1" respectively.
+You can enter any text you like into the "text" sources.

-### Python Settings
-1. Open Module/OBS_plugin_5.py.
-1. Enter the port number in "self.port" and the password in "self.password," then save the changes.

 ## VoiceVox Setup
 1. Download and install VOICEVOX from https://voicevox.hiroshiba.jp/.